YichenGuo2002/My-Pokemon-Story/README.md

 (__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

+1. as non-registered user, I can browse and see the Pokémon database
-1. as non-registered user, I can register a new account with the site
+2. as non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+3. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+4. as a user, I can create a new Pokémon list
-4. as a user, I can view all of the grocery lists I've created in a single list
+5. as a user, I can view all of the Pokémon lists I've created in a single list
-5. as a user, I can add items to an existing grocery list
+6. as a user, I can add items to an existing Pokémon list and add a short descripton to it
-6. as a user, I can cross off items in an existing grocery list
+7. as a user, I can delete items from an existing Pokémon list
+8. as a user, I can export a Pokémon list with my descriptons in the JPG/PNG/PDF and other formats
+9. as a user, I can create my own Pokémon to the Pokémon database

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (5 points) Integrate user authentication
+* (3 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
+    * I'm going to be using email passport for user authentication
     * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
+    * I'm going to use external APIs to email you new passwords if you forgot your password
 * (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+    * if you put in a description that's longer than 300 characters, an error message will appear in the dom
+    * if you create Pokémons with no attributes, an error message will appear when submitting
+    * if you log in with wrong email-password pairs, an error message will appear when logging in
+* (4 points) Find good API for Pokémon information and user authentication
+    * I need to find an API that can send back all Pokémons' information
+    * I need to find an API that can help send emails to users' emails for authentication
-* (5 points) vue.js
+* (2 points) React
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * Research about React front-end framework

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+ 13 points total out of 8 required points

 ## [Link to Initial Main Project File](app.mjs)

-(__TODO__: create a skeleton Express application with a package.json, app.mjs, views folder, etc. ... and link to your initial app.mjs)

 ## Annotations / References Used

-(__TODO__: list any tutorials/references/etc. that you've based your code off of)

 1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)
 2. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)